bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

             });

-The function img.load returns a Promise.
-If the operation succeeds then the function inside _.then_ is called else the error is handled as an exception using the _.catch_ construct.
+The function `img.load` returns a Promise.
+If the operation succeeds then the function inside `.then` is called else the error is handled as an exception using the `.catch` construct.

-This is internally no different than using callbacks but it makes the code easier to read.
+This is no different than using the nested callback structure from above, but the Promise template is more standard and requires less code than programming callback and errorback behavior manually.

-An example of wrapping old code to return promises can be found in the load function of the bisweb_image object (in _js/bisweb_image.js_)
+Old-style callback behavior can be Promisified as well.
+Consider the following function of the bisweb_image object (in _js/bisweb_image.js_)

     load(fobj,forceras=false) {